-4313 Methods and Materials of Secondary English 3 credit hours
+4313 Methods and Materials of Secondary English

 Prerequisite: Admission to the Teacher Education Program.
 This course covers current trends, traditional theories, methods, materials, and classroom procedures for teaching English, as well as practice in developing and teaching units which involve the following areas: reading, literature, language, and writing.
 This course is required of English Education majors.